himmAllRight/himmAllRight-source/content/post/emacs-update-evil-usepackage.md

 #### Bye Bye emacs_init.el

-When I last had my own custom emacs config (before spacemacs), I had to also maintain an `emacs_init.el` file.
-This was a simple emacs-lisp script that used a `mapcar` applied a `#'package-install` across my list of ever-growing emacs packages I needed installed for my configuration.
-The idea was that when I was configuring Emacs on a new system, I could just load and evaluate the contents of `emacs_init.el`, and everything required for `.emacs` would automatically install.
+When I last had my own custom emacs config, I had to also maintain an `emacs_init.el` file.
+This was an emacs-lisp script that used a `mapcar` to apply `#'package-install` across an ever-growing list of emacs packages my configuration required.
+My goal was to have a script, so that when configuring Emacs on a new system, I could just load and evaluate the contents of `emacs_init.el`, and everything required for `.emacs` would automatically install.

 The reality was that it never fully worked.
-There were always a few packages that would error, or a few I forgot to add the last time I updated my `.emacs` file.
-With `use-package`, I think this might be an issue of the past.
-It effectively allows me to combine my emacs init script *with* my configuration files.
+There were always a few packages that would error, or that I had forgoten to add the last time I updated my `.emacs` file.
+With `use-package`, this might be an issue of the pastm, as it allows me to combine my emacs init script *with* my configuration files.

 #### Key Bindings